Table of Contents

 Mechanism: there is increased intrathyroidal content due to treatment with lithium.
 Increased iodine decreases the coupling of iodine in the formation of T4 and T3.
 There is no indication to discontinue lithium treatment due to hypothyroidism.
 Instead, hypothyroidism needs to be treated.

 The most common cause of congenital hypothyroidism is thyroid dysgenesis.
 There are minimal clinical manifestations at birth due to the presence of maternal T4 which crossed the placenta.

 - Increased size of the fontanels

 - Prolonged jaundice

-Screening is performed by collection of heel prick blood typically two to five days after delivery.
-The sample is assayed for initial T4 levels, followed by TSH assay if T4 values are below the 10th percentile.
-If the screening test is positive, retesting of the serum TSH and T4 is conducted by collection of sample by venipuncture.
+Screening is performed by collecting a heel prick blood sample, typically two to five days after delivery.
+The sample is assayed for initial T4 levels, followed by a TSH assay if T4 values are below the 10th percentile.
+If the screening test is positive, retesting of serum TSH and T4 is conducted by collecting a blood sample by venipuncture.

 Central Hypothyroidism/Secondary Hypothyroidism

 Hypothyroidism due to central causes occurs when there is a primary pathology in the pituitary, hypothalamus, or hypothalamic-pituitary axis.

 Pituitary adenomas are the most common cause of central hypothyroidism.

 Clinical features are similar to primary hypothyroidism with coexisting excesses or deficiencies of other pituitary hormones.